justincasher/justincasher.github.io/articles/Defining-a-Scheme/Defining-a-Scheme.md

 \CHom(\varphi^{-1} G, F) = \CHom(G, \varphi_* F).
 $$

 In particular, this equivalence shows $$ \varphi_* $$ is left exact (because every right adjoint is) and $$ \varphi^{-1} $$ is right exact.
-Further proof shows that $$ \varphi^{-1} $$ is, in fact, an exact functor.
+In fact, $$ \varphi^{-1} $$ is an exact functor.

 &emsp; Hence, a morphism of sheaves $$ f \colon F \to G $$ is given by a continuous function $$ \varphi \colon X \to Y $$ and a map $$ f^{\#} \in \CHom(G, \varphi_* F) $$.
 Using the adjoint relation, we can also consider $$ f^{\#} $$ as an element in $$ \CHom( \varphi^{-1} G, F) $$.

-&emsp; We are interested in sheaves of local rings, because they generalize the notion of a function space.
+&emsp; We conclude this section by discussing sheaves of local rings. are interested in sheaves of local rings, because they generalize the notion of a function space.
 Indeed,

 such as the one given in Example 1.2.
 We will define schemes in a similar manner in section 3 using the Zariski topology introduced in section 2.
-CAN WE DEFINE SCHEMES USING LOCAL RING MAPS ON SECTIONS, NOT STALKS?

 **Proposition 1.3.** &nbsp; Let $$ M $$ and $$ N $$ be smooth manifolds.
 If there exists a homeomorphism $$ f \colon M \to N $$ such that $$ \cC^{\infty}_N \to \cC^{\infty}_M $$ is a local isomorphism, then $$ M $$ and $$ N $$ are diffeomorphic.